borntofrappe/react-practice/nextjs-tutorial/README.md

 <Link href="/about">About</Link>
 ```

+[Here the docs](https://nextjs.org/learn/basics/navigate-between-pages/client-side) highlight a few of the important features of the framework:

-[The docs](https://nextjs.org/learn/basics/navigate-between-pages/client-side) explain how the component enables **client-side navigation**, meaning the navigation is handled by javascript, not the browser.
+- **client-side navigation**: the navigation is handled by javascript, not the browser

-Further, the documentation explains how nextjs handles **code splitting**, meaning the code is served only when necessary (`pages/about.js` is not served until the page is requested), and **prefetching**, meaning the framework loads a page in the background to rapidly render the output when the page is actually requested (production only).
+- **code splitting**: the code is served only when necessary (`pages/about.js` is not served until the page is requested),

+- **prefetching**: the framework loads a page in the background to rapidly render the output when the page is indeed requested (production only)

 ## Assets, Metadata, and CSS